khodor14/Cdbgtricks/README.md

-	--k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged) --log_super_bucket[-l]	 log2 of the number of files to be used --output_file_name[-o] the name of the output file --update_index[-u] index the constructed funitigs
+	--k_mer_file	 the file of absent k-mers from the graph if already computed --smallest_merge[-s]	 the threshold for merging buckets (all buckets with size smaller this threshold are merged) --log_super_bucket[-l]	 log2 of the number of files to be used --multiplier_super_bucket[-msb]	 size of super-bucket in terms of small bucket --output_file_name[-o] the name of the output file --update_index[-u] index the constructed funitigs
 	--load_index[-li] the path to the saved index